 There’s lots of amazing presentations on the web.
 Some are just funny, others will present amazing new developments happening in the industry, yet others help us be better designers.
 Do you have a favorite talk on the web?
 Share in the comments!
 For more insightful talks for designers, check out these 10 unmissable TED videos.

-Editor’s note: This is written for Hongkiat.com by Magdalena Kacicka.
+(This guest post is written by Magdalena Kacicka for Hongkiat.com.
 Magdalena is a web designer and developer by day, Internet and candy enthusiast by night.
-She loves inspirational posts and beautiful design.
-Check out her portfolio or contact her on Twitter.
+She loves inspirational posts and beautiful designs.)